tbsikora/Tidio/README.md

 Launches test non-headless with playwright inspector.

+### Using Docker

+Running tests in Docker ensures that all dependencies and environment configurations are consistent across different machines and environments.

+Prerequisites: Docker must be installed on your machine.

+- Build the Docker Image

+Navigate to the project directory and build the Docker image with:

+#### `docker build -t widget-tests .`

+- Run Tests in Docker Container

+You in order to run the tests in a Docker container you need to pass the environment variables through the .env file.

+#### `docker run --rm --env-file .env widget-tests`

 ## Rules

 - Please do not fork the repo, clone it and put it in your own github.